umbertocicciaa/aws-mlops/lambda/README.md

 ## Structure

-- Each subfolder contains a Lambda function with its code and dependencies.
+- Each subfolder will contains a Lambda function with its code and dependencies.
 - Common utilities can be placed in a `utils` folder.

 ## Usage